Reported Data - Business Magazines

 -

-You may request to report additional analyses, derived from (or closely connected with) data reported on the certificate, subject to the following:
+You may request to report additional analyses, derived from (or closely connected with) data reported on the certificate.
+Please see refer to the separate section ‘Optional Reporting’ for further details.

 Guidance